 Patriot Rail.
 Representing one of the leading operators of short line and regional freight railroads and rail services throughout the United States, including on real estate acquisitions and project development issues.

 San Bernardino County Transportation Authority.
 Assisted SBCTA with the acquisition of properties for the Downtown San Bernardino Passenger Rail Project/San Bernardino Transit Center and the Redlands Passenger Rail Project, which projects will combine to provide a 10-mile extension of Metrolink rail service in the Inland Empire.
 Also represented client in acquiring portions of 150+ properties for the sbX E-Street Corridor BRT Project, a first-of-its-kind 15.7-mile bus rapid transit line.
 Brad was able to secure possession of the entire right of way, under budget, on an incredibly ambitious schedule to ensure the project secured necessary FTA funding.

 - SANBAG v.
 Luga.
 Work included the condemnation of a portion of a gas station where the property/business owner was seeking compensation for nearly 10 times SANBAG’s appraised value.
 On the first day of trial, the court granted SANBAG’s motions in limine and excluded the owner’s appraisers’ damages opinions.
 The case then resolved for a nominal amount above SANBAG’s appraised value (an amount far less than SANBAG’s previously exchanged final offer of compensation).

 California Water Service Company.
 Providing client with real property acquisition advice for a variety of water projects.
-Also advising client with inverse condemnation, utility relocation, franchise rights, and other legislative issues.
+Also advising client with inverse condemnation, landslide liability, utility relocation, franchise rights, and other legislative issues.

 Southern California Gas Company.
 Represent client with property acquisitions and real estate-related issues on several pipeline safety enhancement projects throughout California.